penguinnnnn/course_project_PKU/readme.md

-# This is a readme
+# These are my course projects:

 Ataxx: A simple AI of ataxx.